mx1001/boxcutter_manual/docs/hotkeys.md

 # ~ / R - rotate shape

-In the event you need to rotate the shape inside of the bounds you can press R.
+In the event you need to rotate the shape inside of the bounds you can press R. This is not the same as traditional rotate which we plan to deal with via gizmo.

 R also resets array if it gets out of control.